COVID-19: Govt issues detailed advisory for safe ENT practice

 New Delhi, June 04: The Ministry of Health Affairs has issued guidelines for safe ENT practise in the wake of COVID-19.

-The Health Ministry says that tele consultation would be preferable.
-Prior tele consultation can be done to identify patients requiring physical examination, the guidelines also say.
+The Health Ministry says that tele-consultation would be preferable.
+Prior tele-consultation can be done to identify patients requiring physical examination, the guidelines also say.

 Appointment system: